Activists decry new oilfield plan in anti-UK govt protest - NewsBreak

 Activists decry new oilfield plan in anti-UK govt protest

-LONDON -- Climate protesters chained themselves to an oil-spattered effigy of U.K. Prime Minister Boris Johnson outside his London office on Monday, urging him to block plans to drill for oil west of the Shetland Islands.
+LONDON — (AP) — Climate protesters chained themselves to an oil-spattered effigy of U.K. Prime Minister Boris Johnson outside his London office on Monday, urging him to block plans to drill for oil west of the Shetland Islands.

 Some 40 protesters organized by Greenpeace called for Johnson to reject Siccar Point Energy's application for a permit to drill at the Cambo oil field off the northwest coast of Scotland.
 Sixteen demonstrators locked themselves to the effigy and oil barrels in protest.